What is Coinomi?

 - Here are examples of platforms that are not HD wallets where you do not control your funds: Coinbase, Binance, Charles Schwab, Chase Bank, etc.

 - Don't store your recovery phrase on a cloud service such as Dropbox, Google Drive, Gmail, iCloud, or OneDrive.
 These services may be easier to break into, especially if you don't have 2FA.
+It also means third parties are holding the secret keys to all your funds.

 - Activate privacy options to prevent other apps or people from seeing your balances.
 In Android, you can set this in .../settings/privacy